Kurento/kurento-room/kurento-room-doc/src/site/sphinx/websocket_api_room_server.rst

 - **Server response (result)**

    - **sessionId**: id of the WebSocket session
-   - **sdpAnswer**: SDP answer build by the other participant’s WebRTC endpoint
+   - **sdpAnswer**: SDP answer build by the other participant's WebRTC endpoint

 - **Example response**